-Xerox will distribute to its shareholders, as a pro rata dividend, one share of our common stock for every five shares of Xerox common stock outstanding as of December 15, 2016, the Record Date of the Distribution.
+Xerox will distribute to its shareholders, as a pro rata dividend, shares of our common stock for every shares of Xerox common stock outstanding as of , 2016, the Record Date of the Distribution.

-Prior to the Distribution, Xerox will deliver all of the issued and outstanding shares of our common stock to the distribution agent.
-Computershare Trust Company, N.A. will serve as distribution agent in connection with the Distribution and as transfer agent and registrar for our common stock.
+Prior to the Distribution, Xerox will deliver all of the issued and outstanding shares of our common stock to the distribution agent. will serve as distribution agent in connection with the Distribution and as transfer agent and registrar for our common stock.

-If you own Xerox common stock as of the close of business on December 15, 2016, the shares of our common stock that you are entitled to receive in the Distribution will be issued to your account as follows:
+If you own Xerox common stock as of the close of business on the Distribution will be issued to your account as follows:

 - Registered shareholders.
 If you own your shares of Xerox common stock directly through Xerox's transfer agent, Computershare Trust Company, N.A., you are a registered shareholder.
 In this case, the distribution agent will credit the whole shares of our common stock you receive in the Distribution by way of direct registration in book-entry form to a new account with our transfer agent.
 Registration in book-entry form refers to a method of recording share ownership where no physical stock certificates are issued to shareholders, as is the case in the Distribution.
-You will be able to access information regarding your book-entry account holding the Conduent shares at www.computershare.com/investor or by calling 800-446-2617. - Commencing on or shortly after the Distribution Date, the distribution agent will mail to you an account statement that indicates the number of whole shares of our common stock that have been registered in book-entry form in your name.
+You will be able to access information regarding your book-entry account holding the Conduent shares at or by calling . - Commencing on or shortly after the Distribution Date, the distribution agent will mail to you an account statement that indicates the number of whole shares of our common stock that have been registered in book-entry form in your name.
 We expect it will take the distribution agent up to two weeks after the Distribution Date to complete the distribution of the shares of our common stock and mail statements of holding to all registered shareholders. - "Street name" or beneficial shareholders.
 If you own your shares of Xerox common stock beneficially through a bank, broker or other nominee, the bank, broker or other nominee holds the shares in "street name" and records your ownership on its books.
 In this case, your bank, broker or other nominee will credit your account with the whole shares of our common stock that you receive in the Distribution on or shortly after the Distribution Date.
 We encourage you to contact your bank, broker or other nominee if you have any questions concerning the mechanics of having shares held in "street name."